wso2/docs-open-banking/en/docs/develop/consent-core-service.md

 ### updateConsentStatus method

-This method lets you update the status of the consent for a given consentId and userId.
+This method lets you update the status of the consent for a given consent Id and user Id.

 ``` java
 ConsentResource updateConsentStatus(String consentId, String newConsentStatus) throws ConsentManagementException;